The Global Alliance in Management Education

 Approved by the CEMS Executive Board in 2007, the current globalisation strategy has seen CEMS open up to Asia, Australasia, and North and South America.
 Over the past two years schools from Australia, Brazil, Canada, Mexico, Portugal, Russia, Singapore and Turkey have begun delivering the CEMS MIM for the first time.
 Japan became the latest CEMS full member country in at the end of 2010, with the CEMS MIM to be delivered from the beginning of the 2011-12 academic year.

-CEMS also remains a strong global player within the corporate world, working in close collaboration with over 60 multinational companies, all of whom enjoy a high reputation both nationally and internationally.
+CEMS also remains a strong global player in the corporate world, working in close collaboration with over 60 multinational companies, all of whom enjoy a high reputation both nationally and internationally.

 This school offers programs in: